 As of February 2014, the Canadian government stopped running the Federal Immigrant Investor or Entrepreneur Program.

-If you wish to apply for Canada visa as an investor, you might consider the Immigrant Investor Venture Capital Pilot Programme which is being currently tested.
+If you wish to apply for a Canada visa as an investor, you might consider the Immigrant Investor Venture Capital Pilot Program, which is currently being tested.

 To qualify as an immigrant investor, you must invest at least CAN $2 million in Canada and have at least CAN $10 million of capital.

-Inheritance capital or assets cannot be qualified for this programme.
+Inheritance capital or assets cannot be qualified for this program.